Dr Suzy Walton is a multi-sector board director with international Chair experience.

 Mother of 7 and business leader Suzy inspires audiences by talking about her experiences on the West End stage as a scientist in Whitehall and a director on more than 15 national and international boards.

-Suzy is unique as someone who has held senior positions in the arts and sciences, combining this with bringing up a large family.
-Her 7th child arrived during the COVID-19 pandemic.
+Suzy Walton is unique as someone who has held senior positions in the arts and sciences and combined this with bringing up a large family of 7.
+Her youngest arrived during the COVID-19 pandemic.

 Suzy had a yearning to – in her words, “have a go at running things,” so she left central government and took up a series of board appointments.